sophos/PS.Machine_Health/README.md

 Alerts have also been added to the report
 The config file allows other data to be added to the report as required

+v2025.28
+Re-wrote the retry code
+Fixed an issue that would cause a crash if the volumes key was not present Added code to retry if the API returns a 500 error.

 v2025.26
 Added token check on authentication
 Added Mac serial number to the report